Please note that the service is not currently on display

-Charleston is hosting the first museum display of Vanessa Bell and Duncan Grant’s Famous Women Dinner Service since it was created for Kenneth Clarke in 1932.
-After this the plates disappeared from public view and their whereabouts were unknown until very recently.
-The plates were created by Bell and Grant when they lived at Charleston and each plate depicts one famous woman, featuring figures as various as the Queen of Sheba, Sappho, Nell Gwynn, Emily Brontë and Elizabeth I.
+After it was created for Kenneth Clarke in 1932, the service disappeared from public view and their whereabouts were unknown until very recently.
+The plates were created by Bell and Grant when they lived at Charleston, and each depicts one famous woman, featuring figures as various as the Queen of Sheba, Sappho, Nell Gwynn, Emily Brontë and Elizabeth I.

 More about the Famous Women Dinner Service: